dj0001/Leaflet.mytrack/README.md

 # Leaflet.mytrack
 track my way on a map and download it

-Demo https://dj0001.github.io/Leaflet.mytrack/ (set display sleep to max)
+Demo https://dj0001.github.io/Leaflet.mytrack/ (set display sleep to max and wait for gps)

 Leaflet.mytrack extends the Layer class.
 Adding your track to a leaflet map is as easy as: